xomiscid/User-Information-Display/README.md

 ## Features :
 - Ask user informations (first name, name, age, city);
-- Handle the case that the user's enter another thing than an integer for the age;
+- Handle the case that the user enter another thing than an integer for the age;
 - Display user informations

 ## Technology